echoedinvoker/emily/skill/insert-pics-to-memo/memo.md

 ![Alt userfill step](pic/bandicam%202022-09-21%2017-02-45-677.jpg)
 ![Alt userfill wap](pic/bandicam%202022-09-21%2017-03-09-341.jpg)

+- Because the path to the image folder is different every time you need it, you can use **user fill** to enter the folder path.

 ### _How to get Correct WSL Path?_

 > Because Emily is installed on Windows, the path to the folder must be viewed from a Windows perspective.